-Updated January 30, 2021 – Knowing when and if a move to assisted living community (ALF) is needed for your aging loved one is not easy and recognizing the signs can help with the decision.
+Updated September 26, 2021 – Knowing when and if a move to an assisted living community (ALF) is the best option for your aging loved one is not easy.
+Recognizing the signs can help with these difficult decisions.

 So it was important to begin thinking about the possibility of moving to an assisted living.
-Especially since it was clear that his health care needs would be changing as he grew older.
+Especially since it was clear that his health issues would be changing as he grew older.

 A decline in health can begin as early as our 50s, according to AARP.
-Because of this, it can be difficult to actually know when it may be time for your senior loved ones to transition into an assisted living facility.
+Because of this, it can be difficult to actually know when it may be the right time for your senior loved one to transition from their own home and into an assisted living facility.

 In my case, my dad was great on some days and not so good on others, which made it tougher for us to make the decision to look into an assisted living facility or other types of housing options.